 After the months of Task execution are specified (by either explicitly selecting their names or using the recurrence option), the next step is to specify the days on which the Task is to be executed.
 The specification of days features two separate options.
 The simple one allows selecting dates, while the other is more advanced and allows choosing specific pattern of weeks and weekdays.

-When using the the specification of Task execution days that is based on weeks and weekdays, you will have to specify both the weeks of the months (e.g. First and Third week of the month) and the weekdays (e.g. Friday, Saturday and Sunday) on which Task Scheduler will trigger the Task.
+When using the specification of Task execution days that is based on weeks and weekdays, you will have to specify both the weeks of the months (e.g., First and Third week of the month) and the weekdays (e.g., Friday, Saturday and Sunday) on which Task Scheduler will trigger the Task.
 When week and weekday specification is used, the Task will be started on selected weekdays of selected weeks of specified months.

-Date and time exclusion filter.
 Now, after setting up the initial schedule, let us overview date and time exclusion filter.
 The exclusion filter is located on the Exclude tab of Task Scheduler properties.
 It features options to forbid Task Scheduler execution on specified months, days of the month, days of the week and hours.
-In other words, if the Task execution is scheduled for a date / time for which there exists an exclusion filter, the Task will not be executed.
+In other words, if the Task execution is scheduled for a date & time for which there exists an exclusion filter, the Task will not be executed.

 You can create various exclusion patterns, starting with simple ones (e.g., exclude Tasks from execution on Saturdays and Sundays) to more complex ones (e.g., do not run the Tasks on July and August, or on Saturdays and Sundays, or from 9 AM till 5 PM).
 Note that exclusion filters are separate.
 For example, specifying exclusions of January and Sundays will lead to exclusion of all days of January as well as all Sundays of the year (not merely all Sundays of January).

-Highlighted boxes indicates days in which Task Scheduler is triggered.
+Highlighted boxes indicate days in which Task Scheduler is triggered.
 Dimmed boxes indicate the dates on which one or other exclusion filter has canceled Task execution.
 The red box indicates the application range of the Days exclusion filter.
-The blue boxes indicates the application range of the Weekdays exclusion filter.
+The blue boxes indicate the application range of the Weekdays exclusion filter.

-Advanced options.
-After setting up the schedule (and, optionally, exclusion filter), you can proceed with Advanced properties, namely, setting up Task Scheduler deadline; choosing whether a missed schedule leads to immediate Task execution; specifying Task repetition settings and time format selection.
+After setting up the schedule (and, optionally, exclusion filter), you can proceed with Advanced properties, namely, setting up Task Scheduler deadline; choosing whether a missed schedule leads to immediate Task execution; specifying Task repetition settings and time format.

 For example, if the Task is set to start at 10:00 AM, recur every two hours and repeat every 25 minutes, each recurrence will be repeated 4 times, namely, at 10:25 AM, 10:50 AM, 11:15 AM, 11:40 AM and not at 12:05 PM.
 At 12:00 PM when the next scheduled execution is performed (which itself is then repeated every 25 minutes until the next instance of the Task is started on schedule at 2:00 PM and so on).